The symbolism of flowers and fruit in Chinese art: Huā duǒ

 The orchid was even praised by Confucius as an emblem of the perfect man.
 Together with bamboo the orchid is considered an ideal subject for painting.
 The ability to capture the daintiness and fragility of the flowers and foliage is a great skill.
 According to the Yi Jing ‘marital sharpness is broken when they are in harmony, the words of harmony are as fragrant as orchids’.
 The early poet and statesmen Qu Yuan, immortalized by the Dragon Boat Festival, likened the career of scholars to fragrant orchids that can only prosper under a wise and just ruler.
 It is one of the four noblemen ( sì jūn zǐ) that represent the four seasons where it stands for Spring.
 Cultivation of orchids in Chinese gardens goes back a long time, the first book on their care dates back to 1233.

 Young women who did not want to marry joined the Golden Orchid Society in Guangdong in the 19th century.
-The society was violently suppressed as it was considered immoral for a woman not to wish to marry.
+The society was violently suppressed as it was considered immoral for a woman not to marry.

 Peach táo